-Upon successful completion of Modules A through E, Medical Insurance billing / coding students participate in a 160 hour practicum oncampus.
-The practicum provides the student an opportunity to apply principles and practices learned in the program and utilize entry level skills in working with insurance companies and processing claims.
-Medical insurance / billing students work under the direct supervision of the school staff.
-Students are evaluated by and instructor or program chair personnel at 80- and 160-hour intervals.
-Completed evaluation forms are placed in the students' permanent records.
+Upon successful completion of Modules MIBINTRO.
+MIBCL, MIBGU, MIBIE, MIBMS, MIBRG, and MIBSN, Medical Insurance Billing and Coding students participate in a 160 hour practicum on-campus.
+The practicum provides the student an opportunity to apply principles and practices learned in the program and utilize entry-level skills in working with insurance companies and processing claims.
+Medical insurance billing and coding students work under the direct supervision of the school staff.
+Students are evaluated by an instructor or Department Chair at 80 and 160 hour intervals.
+Completed evaluation forms are placed in the students permanent records.
 Students must successfully complete their practicum experience in order to fulfill requirements for graduation.
-Prerequisite: Successful completion of Modules A - E. Lec Hrs: 0 Lab Hrs: 0 Other Hrs: 160
+Prerequisite: Successful completion of Modules MIBINTRO, MIBCL, MIBGU, MIBIE, MIBMS, MIBRG, and MIBSN.
+Lec Hrs: 0 Lab Hrs: 0 Other Hrs; 160